CYF2000127/ChemEagle/README.md

 Depending on the model size and architecture (Dense vs. MoE), the VRAM requirements vary significantly.
 Below are the estimated minimum physical VRAM requirements for the Qwen3-VL and Qwen3.5 series, including both BF16 and FP8/INT8 quantized versions.

 ###### Qwen3-VL Series
-*Note 1: Vision-Language models require additional VRAM for vision encoders and high-resolution image context.
-The estimates below include basic KV Cache, but we recommend reserving an extra 2-4 GB for complex vision tasks.*
-*Note 2: For MoE models, all expert weights must be loaded into memory simultaneously.
-Therefore, their VRAM footprint depends on the total parameter count, not just the activated parameters.*

 | Model Version | Architecture | BF16 VRAM | FP8/INT8 VRAM |
 | :--- | :--- | :--- | :--- |